technicat/TootSDK/FORK.md

 ## Platform

-A protocol for use at the app level to check feature support.
-Depends on TootSDK and TootExt but could be a separate package.
+A protocol for use at the app level to check feature support (reasoning is that the UI needs to check features anyway, so make platform-dependent decisions at that level).
+Depends on TootSDK and TootOO but could be a separate package.
 Totally optional, you can use TootSDK with another feature checking system or none.

 Implements a class hierarchy that mirrors the forking relationship among fediverse platform is provided.
 For example, `Hometown` is a subclass of `Mastodon`, which is a subclass of `MastodonAPI`. `Platform` exposes feature support queries like `supportsProfileFields`.